YShengKit/rag_test/README.md

 Access the live Streamlit app here:
 👉 [My RAG Demo](https://ragtest-wmxs7pspbwsp4va5ug7rud.streamlit.app/)

-*Note: The app might not be accessible all the time as it will go to sleep if inactive.*
+*Note: The app might not be accessible all the time as it will go to sleep if inactive.
+Just press the button to wake it lmao*

 ## 📌 Features
 - Document retrieval using a vector database (ChromaDB)